 If staff members have any concerns about a child they will need to decide what action to take.
-Where possible, there should be a conversation with the designated senior person to agree a course of action, although any staff member can make a referral to Children's Services by ringing 0300 123 4043.
+Where possible, there should be a conversation with the designated safeguarding lead/Designated Senior Person to agree a course of action, although any staff member can make a referral to Children's Services by ringing 0300 123 4043.

 If a child is in immediate danger or is at risk of harm, a referral should be made to Children's Services and/or the police immediately.
 Anyone can make a referral.
-Where referrals are not made by the designated senior person, the DSP should be informed as soon as possible that a referral has been made.
+Where referrals are not made by the designated safeguarding lead, the designated safeguarding lead should be informed as soon as possible that a referral has been made.